WGBH-MLA/FixIt/readme.md

 ```
 ----

 `/api/transcript/` is the endpoint for all data dealing with transcripts.
 A GET request to this endpoint will provide a paginated array of all transcripts in the game in their original, uncorrected form.
-Additionally, a single transcript can be retrieved by appending the asset name, e.g. `/api/transcript/cpb-aacip_500-xp6v2q58/`
+A single transcript can be retrieved by appending the asset name, e.g. `/api/transcript/cpb-aacip_500-xp6v2q58/`.
+Transcripts can be made active or inactive using the `/api/transcript/{asset_name}/activate_or_deactivate/`

 `/api/transcript/random/` returns a single, random, uncorrected transcript.
 This endpoint only responds to GET requests.